-- 'Inpatient, outpatient and follow up by an ophthalmologist. - 'Ophthalmology: intravitreal injection with medication. - 'Surgery, specifically ophthalmological surgery: lens implantation and vitrectomy.'99 - 8.1.2 Information found on MedCOI indicated that ophthalmology medication (specific to glaucoma) was available at the following facilities:
+- 'Inpatient, outpatient and follow up by an ophthalmologist. - 'Ophthalmology: intravitreal injection with medication. - 'Surgery, specifically ophthalmological surgery: lens implantation and vitrectomy.'83 - 10.1.2 Information on MedCOI indicated that ophthalmology medication (specific to glaucoma) was available in Albania, for example at the following facilities: